 -09- NASDAQ 60-minute -- Short-term Indicator

 The NASDAQ 60-minute chart shows short-term market health, and helps identify entry and exit points.
 Strong rallies stay above the black one-week EMA, and stocks act best when the black line is above the red.
 This chart gets noisy around inflection points and trend reversals.

 -10- NYSE Tick -- Short-term Indicator

 The Tick chart shows the short-term health of the NYSE.
-The red line is the 3-day EMA, and the light blue line is the one-day EMA.
-A climbing red line above zero is a sign of a healthy market.
+The black line is the 3-day EMA, and the light purple line is the one-day EMA.
+A climbing black line above zero is a sign of a healthy market.
 Crossovers of the 1-day and 3-day EMA's in either direction identify very short-term trend changes.